-Boys' Uniform and Dress Code
+Boys Uniform and Dress Code

 Boys' Shirts: Shirts must remain tucked in at all times with waistband visible.
-A white undershirt may be worn, free of any designs or logos.
+A white undershirt may be worn, free of any designs and logos.

 High School: Students have the option of wearing a short or long sleeve white or charcoal gray polo shirt with the school crest.
-A short or long sleeve white or light blue oxford dress shirt with the school crest is an additional option for Juniors and Seniors.
+A short or long sleeve white or light blue oxford dress shirt with the school crest is an additional option for grades ten through twelve.
 The oxford shirt may also be worn with the VPA approved tie.
-The oxford dress shirt with school crest must be pressed.
+The oxford must be pressed.
 Both the polo and the oxford shirts should be worn fully buttoned with only the uppermost button undone.
-Juniors and Seniors may wear their navyblue blazers, received at the fall blazer ceremony in the junior year, over the oxford shirt only.